Spontaneous scalarization: Neutron star scalarization

-Another promising observational property of accretion disks around a compact objects is the shape of the Fe~$K_\alpha$ fluorescent line at 6.4~keV.
-This line is expected to be observed in greater details with future x-ray mission such as ATHENA. \textcite{Bucciantini:2020owm} argued that both the intensity of the low-energy tails and the position of the high-energy edge of the line change due \gr modification are potentially observable in the future.
+Another prospective way to infer information about accreting compact objects is through the shape of the Fe~$K\alpha$ fluorescent line at 6.4~keV.
+Since it is emitted from the inner regions of the accretion disk, it carries traces of the underlying spacetime geometry.
+This line can be observed for both accreting \ns{s} and \bh{s}, and the accuracy of the observations is expected to be improved through future x-ray missions such as Athena. \textcite{Bucciantini:2020owm} calculated the shape of this line by taking the light propagation around a scalarized \ns into account.
+They argued that the influence of \gr modification both on the intensity of the low-energy tails and on the position of the high-energy edge of the line are potentially observable in the future.

-Accretion onto \ns{s} can also trigger a process called ``gravitational phase transition'', named in analogy with matter phase transitions from confined nuclear matter to deconfined quark matter~\cite{Kuan:2022oxs}.
-This process can happen when the maximum mass of the scalarized \ns{s} is smaller than the maximum mass of the zero scalar field (\gr) solution.
-The idea is then that if a scalarized \ns close to this maximum mass accretes some matter it may pass beyond the stability point.
+Accretion onto \ns{s} can also trigger a process called the gravitational phase transition, which was named in analogy with matter phase transitions from confined nuclear matter to deconfined quark matter~\cite{Kuan:2022oxs}.
+This process can happen when the maximum mass of the scalarized \ns{s} is smaller than the maximum mass of the zero scalar-field (\gr) solution.
+The idea then is that if a scalarized \ns close to this maximum mass accretes some matter, it may pass beyond the stability point.
 In \gr this would cause a collapse to a \bh.
-In scalar-tensor theory, the star will radiate its scalar hair and evolve towards the zero scalar field (i.e.,~\gr) branch.
-A significant amount of \gw{s} can be produced in this process, potentially detectable with the next generation of \gw detectors.
+In scalar-tensor theory, the star will radiate its scalar hair and evolve toward the zero scalar-field (i.e., the~\gr) branch.
+A significant amount of \gw{s} can be produced in this process, and they will potentially be detectable with the next generation of \gw detectors.